randomu3/parsing-site-urls/README.md

-# Web Scraping Project
+# Web URL Extractor

 ## Overview

-This Python script is designed to scrape all the URLs from a specific website and save them to a text file.
-The script uses the `requests` and `BeautifulSoup` libraries to fetch the website content and parse the HTML, respectively.
+This Python project is aimed at extracting URLs from a specified website.
+It is built with modularity in mind, featuring separate modules for fetching and parsing URLs (`url_extractor.py`) and for utility functions (`utils.py`).
+The main script (`main.py`) ties everything together.

 ## Requirements